badrap/docs.badrap.io/docs/apps/azure.md

 ![Give permissions](./azure-14-ready.jpg)

 7. You are now ready.
-Your subscription's public IP-addresses should appear in Badrap's [asset list](https://badrap.io/assets) in few minutes.
+Your subscription's public IP-addresses should appear in your Badrap [asset list](https://badrap.io/assets) in few minutes.

 ![Assets visible](./azure-20-assets-visible.jpg)